giannisdoukas/PlayingWithBeacons/README.md

 # PlayingWithBeacons

-Demo app for how to use beacons.
+Demo app for beacons api.
 That app used for training purposes